Individually adjustable hand exoskeleton for restoring hand functionalities

 However, such motor-assisted solutions are usually not suitable for everyday use.
 It is often necessary to create bulky superstructures for pressure tanks and compressors or to provide additional external modules, which must then be attached to wheelchairs, for example.
 Stroke patients may also have hands and fingers bent by spasms, making it difficult or even impossible for them to put on such a glove.

-The invention of the Institute of Industrial Manufacturing and Management at the University of Stuttgart relates to a hand exoskeleton, which can be used to restore the gripping ability of a paralyzed hand.
+As part of a project funded by the Baden-Württemberg Stiftung gGmbH, scientists from the Institute of Industrial Manufacturing and Management (IFF) at the University of Stuttgart have developed a hand exoskeleton that can be used to restore the gripping ability of a paralysed hand.
 The hand exoskeleton consists of a central assembly unit and individual, movable finger modules, which can be adjusted to the specific conditions of the hand (such as finger shape and length).
 The exoskeleton is compatible with a large number of sensor inputs (such as EEG, EOG or EMG).
 Therefore, it can be tailor-made to meet the user’s specific needs.
 In addition, the patient can easily put on the exoskeleton without additional help, making it the ideal daily companion.
 The lightweight exoskeleton is also comfortable to wear.

 - Recovery of hand functionalities